xiaochuany/blog/docs/posts/202505-largedata.md

 <!-- more -->
 This post covers how to work with large datasets in Snowflake—we're talking 100+ GB, billions of rows.
 You can't really do this kind of stuff on your personal laptop (mine has 6 cores and 16GB RAM), so most people turn to the cloud for this workload.

-We'll go over some practical tips, using the Snowpark API to illustrate.
+We'll go over some practical tips, using the Snowpark API version 1.32 to illustrate.

 ```python
 from snowflake import snowpark as sp